Redbrick Estate Communal Spaces

 If anyone does behave inappropriately on your estate, you can get in touch with our anti-social behaviour team: www.islington.gov.uk/ASB.
 Always call 999 in an emergency.

-The most recent update (Jan 2026)
+The most recent update (June 2026)

-A list of the items which were not considered viable for each garden, and the reasons for not taking these ideas forward, can be found in the 'Important Documents' section of this page called 'Design Rationale'.
+A list of the items which were not considered viable for each garden, and the reasons for not taking these ideas forward, can be found in the Important Documents section of this page, called Design Rationale.

-Items that receive 51% or more 'yes' votes will be considered for inclusion in the final design (depending on the available budget).
+Items that received 51% or more 'yes' votes will be considered for inclusion in the final design (depending on the available budget).
 Items that receive 51% or more ‘no’ votes will not be considered.

 The next steps

-We know how important these spaces are in allowing residents to connect with nature, come together with their community, and boost their mental well-being, so we would like to hear your views.
-This is an opportunity for you to be actively involved in shaping the communal spaces where you live.
+We know how important these spaces are in allowing residents to connect with nature, come together with their community, and boost their mental well-being, so earlier this year we asked for residents’ views on proposals for three communal spaces on the Redbrick Estate.
 The project will be fully funded via Thriving Neighbourhoods and Community Infrastructure Levy funding.

 The purpose of this work is to give you and your family places on the estate where you can relax, exercise, connect with nature, and play.
 Spending time in green spaces is essential for our physical and mental well-being.
 These improvement works will make the estate a better place to live with better access to play equipment for children, more opportunities for experiencing nature, and an overall boost to the sense of community.